 The Alpha Technology Supermem

-The Supermem was one of the most popular memory expansion options for the TRS-80.
-It was created and sold by Alpha Technology (not to be confused with the similarly named Alpha Products).
-The Supermem was introduced in 1985 for the Model I, Model III, and Model 4 in four memory sizes:
+The Alpha Technology Supermem was one of the most popular memory expansion options for the TRS-80.
+Alpha Technology (not to be confused with the similarly named Alpha Products) introduced the Supermem in 1985 for the Model I, Model III, and Model 4 in four memory sizes:

 There were also two memory sizes unique to the Model III: